Click here to go back to News 2005

 In addition, a number of large real estate projects have been launched during 2005, the largest of which are the 700 million JD (1 billion $US) Royal Metropolis projects, the 440 million JD (620 million $US) Saraya Aqaba developments, and the 241.4 million JD (340 million $US) 'Abdali Investment and Development Project.
 The projects include the construction of tourism, commercial, residential, retail, and entertainment facilities.
 These large-scale projects will take a significant time to complete, thus keeping the construction sector active for several years.

 Other factors supporting growth in the construction sector include demand being generated by foreign tourism, and also from Iraqis who have relocated to Jordan or chose the country as a base for business or a second residence due to instability in Iraq.
-Demand for real estate also has grown because of Jordanian expatriates working in the Gulf states who have benefited from the oil boom taking place there, and consequently have acquired residences in Jordan or have invested in commercial properties.
+Demand for real estate also has grown because of Jordanian expatriates working in the Gulf states who have benefited from the oil boom taking place there, and have consequently acquired residences in Jordan or have invested in commercial properties.
 (Source: Bank Audi Jordan Economic Report, First half 2005)